Our research is editorially independent but we may earn a commission for purchases made through our links.

 Great Basin National Park, Baker

-This national park on the eastern border of Nevada is one of the least-visited and most remote national parks in America.
+Great Basin National Park on the eastern border of Nevada is one of the least-visited and most remote national parks in America.
 It offers the chance to enjoy hiking scenic trails that wind through ancient pine forests leading to pristine mountain lakes, often without seeing another soul.
 It’s also home to Lehman Caves, a magnificent marble cave ornately decorated with stalactites, stalagmites, popcorn, flowstone and over 300 rare shield formations which can be visited by taking a guided tour.
-If you to stare at the stars, due to the isolation of the park, the lack of light pollution results in some of the darkest night skies in the continental U.S. Meteors, countless stars and five planets all come into view after the sun goes down.
+If you stare at the stars, due to the isolation of the park, the lack of light pollution results in some of the darkest night skies in the continental U.S. Meteors, countless stars and five planets all come into view after the sun goes down.

 Grapevine Canyon Petroglyphs, Laughlin

 While many come to Laughlin to enjoy laid-back gambling in a more relaxed atmosphere, there’s another reason to visit, the Grapevine Canyon Petroglyphs.
 Located on Spirit Mountain in the Grapevine Canyon of the Mojave Desert, the area is surprisingly full of life during non-drought years.
 A freshwater spring flows out of the canyon floor to nourish an array of plants and animals.
 By walking that trail that meanders along the edge of the Grapevine Wash, you’ll see the first petroglyph panels as you near the canyon mouth.
 They’re etched onto the boulders and cliff faces on either side.
 While their age has yet to be determined, they may be as much as 800 years old, or as recent as just 200 years ago.